mdn/content/files/en-us/games/techniques/controls_gamepad_api/index.md

 ## Summary

 The Gamepad API is very easy to develop with.
 Now it's easier than ever to deliver a console-like experience to the browser without the need for any plugins.
-You can play the full version of the [Hungry Fridge](https://enclavegames.com/games/hungry-fridge/) game directly in your browser, install it from the [Firefox Marketplace](https://marketplace.firefox.com/app/hungry-fridge).
+You can play the full version of the [Hungry Fridge](https://enclavegames.com/games/hungry-fridge/) game directly in your browser.
 Check the other resources on the [Gamepad API Content Kit](https://end3r.github.io/Gamepad-API-Content-Kit/).